gmc-code/PC-Microbit-Extension-backup/docs/games/tilt_pixels.rst

 #.
 Repeat the following steps:
     a.
 Use the accelerometer to detect a tilt and move the pixel.
     b.
 If all the pixels have been found then:
         #.
-Display the location of the hidden pixels as when as the visited pixels.
+Display the location of the hidden pixels as well as the visited pixels.
         #.
 Scroll the score.
         #.
-Set up the game object again and play again if both buttons are pressed.
+Play again if both buttons are pressed.

 | The code uses the class, ``TiltPixels()``, for the game object.
-| Only the ``run_game`` method is used outside the class itself.
+| Only the ``set_game`` method is used outside the class itself.

 | The code below omits the TiltPixels class for simplicity, but shows the rest of the game code.
 | The while True loop repeats the game if both buttons have been pressed.